WordPress/openverse/docs/projects/README.md

 The implementation plan will have split the work into small, atomic, and digestible chunks of work that progress the project at an appropriate pace.
 Keep in mind that small PRs are reviewed _much_ faster than bigger PRs.
-While implementing two or three issues in one go may _feel_ faster, it is often no faster, but much riskier (due to increased review overhead) than going step-by-step.
+While implementing two or three issues in one go may _feel_ faster, it is often slower and riskier, due to increased review overhead, than going step-by-step.

 #### Notes for code reviewers

 Code reviewers should focus primarily on the technical aspects of the implementation required by the issue.
-At times, during the course of a project, significant issues will only be discovered during implementation and sometimes an alarm bell must be rung.
+At times, during the course of a project, unforeseen amiguities will discovered during implementation and sometimes an alarm bell must be rung.
 However, these should be reserved for issues that will cause long-term harm to the project.
 Merely disagreeing with a particular detail of the project's implementation details is not sufficient for holding up